 At least 16 of the 89 new lawmakers swept into the House for the first time two years ago on a wave of populist anger against wealthy special interests are themselves millionaires.
 Another 18 members of the House freshmen class are likely millionaires, an analysis of personal financial disclosure filings by the Sunlight Foundation found.
+Most of these kids have the latest gadgets, click on do your research to learn about what they have stocked up.

 That means nearly two-fifths of the lawmakers elected to the first time in November, 2010 boasted net worths above or near seven figures.
 The median net worth of the U.S. population in 2010 was $57,000, according to Edward Wolff, a New York University economist.